Yahoo shares fall on worries of possible U.S. tax change on spinoffs

 "The concern is there may be road blocks to this event," said Colin Gillis, BGC Partners analyst, referring to Yahoo's spinoff of the Alibaba stake.
 Shareholders may also worry about the prospects for a potential spinoff of the company's Japan business, Gillis said.

 Almost 30 million shares in Yahoo changed hands between 3:40 p.m.
-EDT and the 4 p.m. market close, out of the 41.9 million shares traded in the full session.
+EDT (1.10 a.m.
+IST) and the 4 p.m. market close, out of the 41.9 million shares traded in the full session.
 The trading volume was almost three times Yahoo's 10-day average.

 Shares of Alibaba closed up 1.3 percent at $88.21.
 Shares of Yahoo fell $3.38 to $40.98.